SolidRhino/sailarr-installer/README.md

 - **[Traefik](https://traefik.io/)** - Reverse proxy with automatic HTTPS (optional, enable during setup)
 - **[Traefik Socket Proxy](https://github.com/Tecnativa/docker-socket-proxy)** - Security layer for Traefik (only if Traefik enabled)

+**Note about Traefik:** While the installer configures Traefik and all containers for reverse proxy access, additional network configuration is required on your end:
+- DNS records pointing your domain to your server
+- Port forwarding (80, 443) on your router/firewall
+- Proper firewall rules
+- These networking aspects are not covered by this installer and must be configured manually

 ## Installation Options

 During installation, you'll configure: